frgomes/akka-watch-example/README.rst

 2. In a separate terminal, run the Supervisor

-    $ sbt runMain actors.Supervisor
+    $ sbt 'runMain actors.Supervisor'

 3. In a separate terminal, run the Client

-    $ sbt runMain actors.Client
+    $ sbt 'runMain actors.Client'

-4. Press ctrl-C after the Client starts and prints the message that comes from the Supervisor.
+4. Press Ctrl-C after the Client starts and prints the message that comes from the Supervisor.

 5. Go to the Supervisor terminal and observe the arrival of the Terminated message.